 - a) All Saints' Catholic Academy uses a healthcare plan to record important details about individual children's medical needs at school, their triggers, signs, symptoms, medication and other treatments.
-These healthcare plans are held in the learning support area and are accessible online for all staff, they must contain a picture of the student. - b) A healthcare plan, accompanied by an explanation of why and how it is used, is sent to all parents of pupils with a long term medical condition.
+These healthcare plans are held in the First Aid room and are also accessible on the desktop under 'Know Your Cohorts' icon / '2.
+Health Care Plans'. - b) A healthcare plan, accompanied by an explanation of why and how it is used, is sent to all parents of pupils with a long term medical condition.
 This is sent: - At the start of the school year - At enrolment - When a diagnosis is first communicated to the school - c) If a pupil has a short-term or long term medical condition that requires medication during school hours, a medication form is sent home for completion. - d) Parents are regularly reminded to inform the appropriate member of staff if their child has a medical emergency or if there have been changes to their symptoms, or their medication and treatments change.
 This is to ensure the healthcare plans can be updated accordingly.